february 28 2022

 - Now, go forehead to forehead

 When I say that last one, your reaction is likely to be “UH…NO!!!”
 Welp, this is the idea of crossing boundaries.
 In Unhealthy relationships, the abuser often crosses boundaries.
-It’s important at the beginning of a relationship to set boundaries, call your partner when they cross them, and leave if they keep crossing them.
+It’s important at the beginning of a relationship to set boundaries, call out your partner when they cross them, and leave if they keep crossing them.
 Here are a few boundaries to discuss with your partner:

 We can also look at the reverse.
 What does a good relationship look like?
 Here are some ideas: